carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 ~~~
 {: .language-bash}

 Now Prokka has generated a new folder.
-If you run the `tree` command inside the new generated directory, you can preview the system of files created by Prokka:
+If you run the `tree` command inside the new directory, you can view the set of files created by Prokka:

 ~~~
 .